dMajoIT/ArmmiteH743/README.md

 # PicomiteLibraryAdditions
-Files update to implement Library commands
+These files contain the updates required to implement Library commands into the PicoMite The files are based on 5.07.07 Beta27.
+Use Winmerge to compare differences with the original source.